openstack/manila/doc/source/admin/shared-file-systems-manage-and-unmanage-share.rst

     a ``replication_type`` extra spec while managing a share, manila quota system will reserve and consume resources for two additional quotas:
     ``share_replicas`` and ``replica_gigabytes``.
+    From API version 2.62, manila quota system will validate size of the share against ``per_share_gigabytes`` quota.

 To register the non-managed share in the File System service, run the :command:`manila manage` command: